cworreschk/darian_calendar/README.md

 This Ruby library converts earth time to mars time and back again.
 You can choose between 5 variants of the Darian calendar system; _Martiana_, _Defrost_, _Areosynchronous_, _Hensel_ and _Aqua_.

-It's based on the [JavaScript Converter] by Thomas Gangale.
+It's based on the [JavaScript Converter] which was developed by Alan Hensel and Thomas Gangale.

 [Wikipedia]: http://en.wikipedia.org/wiki/Darian_calendar
 [Darian calendar]: http://en.wikipedia.org/wiki/Darian_calendar